/* * external links open in new window */

 Where to Stay in Chiang Mai

-HOTELS: For the best hotels in Chiang Mai’s Nimman neighborhood, I recommend Hotel YaYee ($38 USD/night), which has a great rooftop bar with excellent view of mountains, or Akyra Manor ($138 USD/night) has an equally amazing rooftop bar with cool infinity pool.
+For the best hotels in Chiang Mai’s Nimman neighborhood, I recommend Hotel YaYee ($38 USD/night) or Amanor Hotel ($138 USD/night) that both have great rooftop bars.
+The latter has an infinity pool.
 Both hotels bars are open to the public if you decide to stay elsewhere.
+A quiet, family-run option is the modern and sleek Chern Chiangmai Boutique Hotel ($65 USD/night).

 There’s no shortage of monthly rentals in town.
 The best ones book out in advance.
 I’ve included several locations to show the wide variety of options.
 I prefer to pay $300-400/month personally depending on if I get a studio or a one-bedroom.
 Electric and water is usually not included.
-(I’ve never paid more than $30/month total for both before 2019 but now, prices are more than double post-pandemic.)
+(I pay around $50USD/month for utilities.)
 A one-month deposit is also required.

 Huay Kaew Residence – This is the most budget friendly and centrally located spot in town for both the old city and Nimman.
 The good news: there’s a pool and the complex is huge so there’s always availability.
 The bad news: the beds are literally like sleeping on a wooden board.
 Studios start around 3,500 baht/$117 USD per month for 24 square meters.